The author had a child who pole-vaulted. Now they wish to pass on their knowledge.

 - The most important thing to consider is the pole’s weight range.
-In high school, it is required to have vaulters use a pole that is test-weighted to support a weight equal to or higher than their actual weight.
+In high school, it is required to have vaulters use a test-weighted pole to support a weight equal to or higher than their actual weight.
 This is required for the actual safety of the pole vaulter and reduces the risk of the vaulting pole breaking, which could result in injury.

 - They usually start in the $200 range.

-- There are track shoes that are made specifically for pole vaulting known as “pole vaulting spikes.”
+- There are track shoes made specifically for pole vaulting, known as “pole vaulting spikes.”
 These can run anywhere from $70-$120 but can sometimes be found on sale for about $50.

 - If your child is new to the sport, purchasing pole vaulting spikes may not be necessary.
-Any jump spikes (mid-distance, jump, or long distance spikes) you can find on sale or for a cheaper price will also suffice when they're just starting out.
+Any jump spikes (mid-distance, jump, or long distance spikes) you can find on sale or for a lower price will also suffice when they’re just starting.

-- The most important thing to consider when purchasing a pair of spikes is if there is some adequate padding in the heel.
+- The most important thing to consider when purchasing a pair of spikes is adequate padding in the heel.
 Without that heel padding, they may develop shin splints.
-For this reason, it's better to stay away from sprint spikes.
+For this reason, it’s better to stay away from sprint spikes.

-- When used properly, spikes will help you run faster and give you better traction.
+- When appropriately used, spikes will help you run faster and give you better traction.